Skip to content

 Security considerations#

 You should not store sensitive information in any remote repository, including GitHub, GitLab, etc. In fact, you should avoid sensitive information in your research files at all times.
-This includes PHI, passwords, etc. Remember, most of the data you upload to GitHub will be publically accessible.
+This includes PHI, passwords, etc. Remember, most of the data you upload to GitHub will be publicly accessible.
 It is very easy to accidentally leave a password or sensitive file in your code, which you then upload.

 Also consider the code you might clone from other users on GitHub.
 Use caution to avoid downloading malicious software.